Sports in Washington, D.C.: Historic teams

+Current teams

-Washington is home to an original Major League Soccer club, D.C.
+Washington is home to an original Major League Soccer (MLS) club, D.C.
 United, which began play at RFK Stadium in 1996.
 One of the most successful MLS teams (with twelve major trophies, won domestically and at an international level), United has won four MLS Cups, including three of the first four played.
 They also won the U.S. Open Cup in their first year, in 2008, and again in 2013.
 In addition, United have captured four MLS Supporters Shields, the most out of any MLS club in the region.
 D.C.
 United's 1997 MLS Cup victory at RFK Stadium was the only time a Washington team has won a championship within the District.
+United is also the first American team to win the continental CONCACAF Champions Cup, which they won in 1998.
 United moved to their new home, Audi Field, in 2018.

-The region hosts a top-level women's soccer team, the Washington Spirit.
-The team had historically played at the Maryland SoccerPlex, but in 2019 moved select games to Audi Field.
-In 2020, the Spirit will transition away from the SoccerPlex, playing four home games at each of three venues—the SoccerPlex, Audi Field, and Segra Field in Leesburg, Virginia.
-Then in 2021, the team will leave the SoccerPlex entirely, splitting home games between Audi Field and Segra Field.
-The team is one of the eight charter members of the National Women's Soccer League, a professional league launched by the United States Soccer Federation in 2013.
+The Washington Spirit began play as a women's professional soccer team in 2011 under the name D.C.
+United Women.
+In December 2012, the franchise rebranded as the Washington Spirit.
+During its early years, the team played at the Maryland SoccerPlex, but in 2019 it moved select games to Audi Field.
+In 2020, the Spirit began transitioning away from the SoccerPlex, playing four home games at each of three venues: the SoccerPlex, Audi Field, and Segra Field in Leesburg, Virginia.
+Then in 2021, the team left the SoccerPlex entirely, splitting home games between Audi Field and Segra Field.
+Beginning in 2023, the team moved all of its home games to Audi Field.
+The team is one of the eight charter members of the National Women's Soccer League (NWSL), a professional league launched by the United States Soccer Federation in 2013.
+The Spirit won the 2021 NWSL Championship.

 Since 2019, the area has been represented in the second tier of U.S. men's soccer, the USL Championship, by Loudoun United FC, owned and operated by D.C.
 United as their official reserve side.
 Loudoun United started play at Audi Field, moving to their permanent home of Segra Field during their first season.